 Date and time of occurrence:

 Location of occurrence:

 Full name(s) of injured person(s):

 Name of person reporting:

+Traine or police in the same.

 Name(s) of witnesses:

 What was the injury, damage or nature of the near miss?

-What first aid treatment was given (if applicable)?
+What first aid treatment was given (if applicable) ?

-Description of what happened (who, what, where, why, when and how), including possible immediate and underlying causes:
+Description of what happened (who, what, where, why, when and how), including

+possible immediate and underlying causes: